pcesarperez/Modding-never-changes/Modding never changes.md

 I have never fired a real weapon in my life, so I couldn't tell the sound of a real gun from a virtual one.
 However, with the [_Improved Sound FX v1\_3_](http://www.nexusmods.com/fallout3/mods/627/) mod, it's not difficult to guess which version sound better.

-See, or I should say, listen for yourself, in this [lenghty video](https://www.youtube.com/watch?v=aMm31gnXzk8) (6:38) (for what it is), showcasing the difference between vanilla and improved weapon sounds.
+See, or I should say, listen for yourself, in this [lengthy video](https://www.youtube.com/watch?v=aMm31gnXzk8) (6:38) (for what it is), showcasing the difference between vanilla and improved weapon sounds.
 You will have a much more satisfying rain of bullets in your everyday shoot-outs.

 1. Download and activate _Improved Sounds FX v13_.
 2. The sound files collide with previous files installed by FWE, so answer _Yes to all_ when asked to overwrite.

-By the way, this chapter should have been included into the chapter about [music and sound](#lendMeYourEars), but FWE collides with _Improved Sound FX v1\_3_ and doesn't get well along with it, so I decided to alter the funcional order I have been following so far to ensure a flawless setup.
+By the way, this chapter should have been included into the chapter about [music and sound](#lendMeYourEars), but FWE collides with _Improved Sound FX v1\_3_ and doesn't get well along with it, so I decided to alter the functional order I have been following so far to ensure a flawless setup.

 #### <a id="fraternizingNeighborhood"></a> 4.3.3.
 Fraternizing with the neighborhood